 Keep them connected

 A recent study found that internet use was linked to less depression in aging adults, because it offers a connection to family and friends who may not live close by.
 There’s also a wide range of new apps and services for seniors that can simplify and enrich daily life.
-The Umpqua Go-To app makes it easy for elderly parents to manage their money.

 Make home a safer place